juju/docs/src/en/commands.md

    **Details:**

-   list-backups provides the metadata associated with all backups.
+   backups provides the metadata associated with all backups.

    **Aliases:**

-   _backups_
+   _list-backups_